krzko/setup-telemetry/README.md

 - `job-name`: The name of the GitHub Actions job.
 - `job-span-id`: The generated span ID for the job.
 - `started-at`: The timestamp when the workflow run started.
+- `observability-backend-url`: The URL of the observability backend with appended `trace-id`.
 - `trace-id`: The generated trace ID for the workflow run.
 - `traceparent`: The W3C Trace Context traceparent value for the workflow run.